-Many tools for verifying programs work by implementing a weakest precondition calculus for an existing language.
-Due to complex language semantics, the proof obligations generated for invariant-enriched existing languages often become quite elaborate.
-This can make it difficult to know which part of the code a condition was generated from, and to see the relationship between code and proof obligation.
-Rather than adding specifications and invariants to an existing language, we start with a simpler notation for programs and their proofs, invariant diagrams with nested invariants.
-Our belief is that an intuitive notation where the proof conditions are easily seen from the program description decreases the mental gap between programming and verification.
-Since the notation requires the programmer to carefully describe the intermediate situations (invariants), invariant based programs provide as a side effect automatic documentation of the design decisions made when constructing the program, and are thus easier to inspect than ordinary programs.
+The above mentioned tools work by implementing a wp (weakest precondition) calculus for Java to automate correctness condition generation.
+The verification conditions generated for invariant-enriched existing languages become quite complex, and it is often difficult to understand from which part of the code a lemma has been generated.
+The main difference here is that rather than adding specifications and invariants to an existing language, we start with a simple notation based on nested invariants.
+Our belief is that an intuitive notation that enables the proof conditions to be easily understood from the program decreases the mental gap between programming and verification.